 Recruiting is the lifeblood of any staffing organization.
-It is therefore critical for any staffing business to develop a strategy to consistently attract and retain quality talent while ensuring maximum resource utilization.
-One of the most effective ways of increasing profitability and staying ahead of the curve is by designing a strategy around the recruitment life cycle.
+Therefore, any staffing business must develop a strategy to consistently attract and retain quality talent while ensuring maximum resource utilization.
+One of the most effective ways of increasing profitability and staying ahead of the curve is by designing a full recruitment cycle.

-The recruitment life cycle is the process that begins with a need or requirement for a candidate and ends when the candidate is successfully hired or placed.
-It encompasses everything from that first moment that you decide you need a new employee to the process of onboarding your new hire.
+The full recruitment life cycle or full life cycle recruiting is the process that begins with a need or requirement for a candidate and ends when the candidate is successfully hired or placed.
+It encompasses everything from needing a new employee to onboarding your new hire.

-Once we reach the end of the full recruitment cycle, it starts all over again.
-This allows your to systematize your recruiting process.
+Once we reach the end of the recruitment cycle, it starts again.
+This allows you to systematize your recruiting process.
 It also lets you constantly tweak your recruitment process so that you are making fewer mistakes and hiring increasingly outstanding employees.

-7 Stages of the Full Recruitment Life Cycle
+7 Steps of the Full Life Cycle Recruiting Process

-Now, let’s take an in-depth look at the six stages of the recruitment life cycle.
-No one stage is more important than the other.
-Rather, they all work together to help you find and hire great employees for your company.
+Now, let’s take an in-depth look at the seven stages of the recruitment cycle.
+All the stages work together to help you find and hire great employees for your company.

-When describing these stages of the recruitment process, we are going to discuss them in the context of a company trying to fill one open position.
-That said, you can apply this same process if you are trying to fit multiple positions.
+When describing these recruitment process steps, we will discuss them in the context of a company trying to fill one open position.

-Some of the places where you can source candidates include your website, social media websites (like LinkedIn), and job boards.
+Some places you can source candidates include your website, social media websites (like LinkedIn), and job boards.
 Employee referrals are also an outstanding source of potential hires.

 The third step is to assess the process at a fundamental reporting level by looking at what are known as conversion rates or click-through rates.
 This is the quantity or proportion of people who advance to the following phase.
 You can re-evaluate if a step excludes too many people unnecessarily if it has a high fallout rate.